 2. Behave like a leader

 Transitioning from team member to a management role can be tricky.
-You may have some people on your team who you also consider to be good friends.
+You may have some people on your team who you also consider being good friends.
 Now you’re in a senior role, there may come a time when you must manage them.
 It’s important to behave like a leader, not a friend.
 When communicating be clear when you’re in manager-mode and when you’re in friendship-mode.
 Be open about your approach to the team, this will help them understand your new behaviours.

 3. Run a great meeting